bge-barcoding/gene_fetch/README.md

 - Fetch protein and/or nucleotide sequences from NCBI GenBank database.
 - Handles both direct nucleotide sequences and protein-linked nucleotide searches (CDS extraction includes fallback mechanisms for atypical annotation formats).
 - Support for both protein-coding and rDNA genes.
+- Default "batch" mode processes multiple input taxa based on a user specified CSV file.
-- Single-taxid mode (-s/--single) for retrieving a specified number of target sequences for a particular taxon (default length thresholds are reduced (protein: 50aa, nucleotide: 100bp)).
+- Configurable "single" mode (-s/--single) for retrieving a specified number of target sequences for a particular taxon, with default length thresholds reduced (protein: 50aa, nucleotide: 100bp).
 - Customisable length filtering thresholds for protein and nucleotide sequences.
-- Automatic taxonomy traversal: Uses fetched NCBI taxonomic lineage for a given taxid when sequences are not found at the input taxonomic level.
-I.e., Search at given taxid level (e.g., species), if no sequences are found, escalate species->phylum until a suitable sequence is found.
+- Automatic taxonomy traversal: Uses fetched NCBI taxonomic lineage for a given taxid when sequences are not found at the input taxonomic level. i.e., Search at given taxid level (e.g., species), if no sequences are found, escalate species->phylum until a suitable sequence is found.
-- Validates fetched sequence using higher taxonomy, avoiding potential taxonomic homonyms.
+- Validates fetched sequence using higher taxonomy, avoiding potential taxonomic homonyms (the same taxon name used for different taxa across the tree of life).
 - Robust error handling, error and progress logging, and NCBI API rate limits (10 requests/second).
 - Handles complex sequence features (e.g., complement strands, joined sequences, WGS entries) in addition to 'simple' cds extaction (if --type nucleotide/both).
 The tool avoids "unverified" sequences and WGS entries not containing sequence data (i.e. master records).
 - 'Checkpointing': if a run fails/crashes, the script can be rerun using the same arguments and it will resume from where it stopped.